Read This If You’re Struggling With Slow Product Launches in Retail

 A fast launch comes from predictable execution.
 Strong product launch management follows a few clear principles.

-1. Start With One Source Of Product Truth
+1. Start With the One Source Of Product Truth

 Every launch works best when product data lives in one shared place that teams trust, where updates happen once and flow everywhere, and everyone works from the same, current information.